shacharlevi/BilateralFilter/README.md

 nonlinear filtering approaches should be used.
 Specifically, we would like to investigate a filtering approach so-called "bilateral filtering" as described in "Tomasi_Manduchi_1998" article(attached) in both B&W images and RGB(color) images .

-I attach PDF of the final report that summarize purpose, results, conclusions and Extended explanation about the project:
+PDF of the final report that summarize purpose, results, conclusions and Extended explanation about the project:

 [פרויקט.pdf](https://github.com/shacharlevi/BilateralFilter/files/11222764/default.pdf)